-When a pregnant Plains Indian woman was near term and showed no sign of going into labor, tribe members would tie her to a rock in an open field and stage a mock "attack," pulling up their horses only at the very last minute, in hopes of inducing labor.
+When a pregnant Plains Indian woman was near term and showed no sign of going into labor, tribe members would tie them to a rock in an open field and stage a mock "attack," pulling up their horses only at the very last minute, in hopes of inducing labor.
 The Pilgrims, for their part, would stand women whose babies were late against a pole, strap them to it, and pound the pole up and down against the ground -- apparently hoping to shake the baby loose.

 There are almost as many pieces of "folk wisdom" about how a woman can get labor started as there are pregnant women.
 Are any of these old tales true?
 It depends on whom you ask.
 Even doctors and other medical professionals disagree about some of the classic labor-inducing strategies.

 Prostaglandins are hormones that help in inducing labor.
 If you're well beyond your due date and your doctor induces labor, they will probably use a prostaglandin gel to help "ripen" the cervix.
 So if you're trying to persuade your baby to make their debut with a home remedy, "The endgame here is stimulation of the prostaglandins," says Pat Alagia, MD, vice chair of obstetrics and gynecology at Virginia Hospital Center in Arlington, Va., who shared the tales of historic labor-induction practices.